Last update: October, 2007

 While I've called these phonological "problems", they aren't "problems" at all if you're properly prepared for them.
 With practice, you can simply adapt to hear "gissami" and interpret it as "gacchāmi" (in this instance, the monk speaking would be Burmese); but the available Pali textbooks do little or nothing to help the student prepare to deal with these issues, and it is rare to find a vernacular language textbook written by someone with enough specialized knowledge to say anything useful about Pali.

-Worse, many Westerners (and Westernized Asians) seem to expect that monastic orthodoxy can be expected to adapt to the aesthetic norms set out by the "Western tradition" (viz., A.K.
+Worse, many Westerners (and Westernized Asians) seem to assume that monastic orthodoxy can be expected to adapt to the aesthetic norms set out by the "Western tradition" (viz., A.K.
 Warder).
 The study of the language as it is has been perceived to be of little importance compared to the dogmatic assertion of what it "should be".
-What Western Buddhists imagine they know about the language, and assert as a trans-historical ideal, is certainly not informed by the Pali language's own grammatical and prosodical literature; we should look to the latter literature if we want to speak of an historical ideal, or else direct our attention to the real (in all its quizzical imperfections) as we encounter it in the extant, indigenous traditions.
+What Western Buddhists imagine they know about the language, and assert as a trans-historical ideal is certainly not informed by the Pali language’s own grammatical and prosodical literature; we should look to the latter literature if we want to speak of an historical ideal, or else direct our attention to the real (in all its quizzical imperfections) as we encounter it in the extant, indigenous traditions.

-We begin with the important caveat that modern Burma is comprised of many different cultures belonging to several fundamentally different language groups: what may be said (in general) about the pronunciation a "Burman" monk may not hold true for a Shan, Mon, or Arakanese monk.
+We begin with the caveat that modern Burma is comprised of many different cultures belonging to several fundamentally different language groups: what may be said (in general) about the pronunciation of a "Burman" monk may not hold true for a Shan, Mon, or Arakanese monk.

 The Burmese pronunciation of Pali can be summed up in two aspects: the fairly consistent consonant-substitutions, and the inconsistent, context-sensitive vowel changes.